harshalpatil2012/DevUtils/Redis/Redis.md

 }
 Configure Actuator Properties:

-In your application.properties or application.yml, you can configure Spring Boot Actuator properties to specify the roles and permissions needed for other actuator endpoints, if required.
+In application.properties or application.yml, you can configure Spring Boot Actuator properties to specify the roles and permissions needed for other actuator endpoints, if required.
 For the health endpoint, no additional configuration is needed to allow unauthenticated access.

 application.properties:

 properties

 management.endpoint.health.show-details=always
-Run Your Application:
+Run Application:
-Start your Spring Boot application, and you can access the health check URL at http://localhost:8080/actuator/health.
+Start Spring Boot application, and you can access the health check URL at http://localhost:8080/actuator/health.
 It will not require authentication and bypass all security checks.

 Remember that this example uses simple HTTP Basic Authentication for simplicity.
-Depending on your specific security requirements, you might use different authentication methods and configure more fine-grained security settings.
+Depending on specific security requirements, you might use different authentication methods and configure more fine-grained security settings.